intelligentembeddedsystemslab/synthetic-data-augmentation-in-HAR/README.md

 ### Datasets ###
 We use the MoSurf (not (yet) publicly available), [RealWorld](https://archive.ics.uci.edu/dataset/231/pamap2+physical+activity+monitoring) and [PAMAP2](https://archive.ics.uci.edu/dataset/231/pamap2+physical+activity+monitoring) dataset.
 Check section **B. DATASETS** in our paper for more information about what data was used.
-In addition to that, the axes of the RealWorld dataset were adjusted to match the synthetic data using RealWorld_change_axis.ipynb.
+In addition to that, the axes of the RealWorld dataset were adjusted to match the synthetic data using utils/RealWorld_change_axis.ipynb.

 ### Checkpoints ###
 The checkpoints obtained by pretraining on the MoSurf dataset with and without synthetic data can be downloaded [here](https://drive.google.com/file/d/1ToUin5PjPGel0LJj4JZ7_xJh7AxGGgwJ/view?usp=drive_link).